 Here are a few scenarios of how someone might start at different points in Kolb’s cycle:

 Starting Point: Active Experimentation.
 This person, an Accommodator, might decide one day, “You know, birds are kind of awesome.
 I really want more birds around the house.”
+So they plan a way to make that happen.
 They go out to their workshop and hammer some small boards together, without looking too closely at other birdhouses; no instructions, no YouTube videos.
-They just jump in and take action.
+They just jump in and try out what they’ve observed.

 When they put out the birdhouse, perhaps no birds use it.
 This is the Concrete Experience component: they’ve made something and are experiencing failure.
 So, they have to move into Reflective Observation: why aren’t the birds using the birdhouse?
 After coming up with some ideas, they move into Abstract Conceptualization, where they come up with new and better birdhouse designs, and then they move back into Active Experimentation: building version two of their birdhouse.